 Watson & Associates LLC has extensive experience in federal government contracting and advising clients on the False Claims Act (FCA) and defending FCA lawsuits and related civil or criminal investigations.

-Unlike many traditional criminal or civil cases, Qui Tam actions can be premised on a variety of substantive government contracting regulations such as the Buy American Act, and violations of SBA small business regulations.
+Unlike many traditional criminal or civil cases, Qui Tam defense actions can be premised on a variety of substantive government contracting regulations such as the Buy American Act, and violations of SBA small business regulations.
 (Including HUBZone and SBA 8(a), and SDVOSB laws.)

 We help with allegations involving:

-As Federal Qui Tam False Claims Lawyers, we also help contractors to conduct internal investigations, respond to federal government investigations, defend FCA lawsuits filed under the Federal False Claims Act, and defend against Qui Tam retaliation lawsuits.
+As Federal Qui Tam Defense False Claims Lawyers, we also help contractors to conduct internal investigations, respond to federal government investigations, defend FCA lawsuits filed under the Federal False Claims Act, and defend against Qui Tam retaliation lawsuits.
 See information and tips about False Claims Act Whistleblower defenses for federal contractors.

 With law offices in Washington DC and in Denver, CO, our False Claims Act Qui Tam defense attorneys are geographically positioned to defend federal contractors throughout the United States and overseas.

-Nationwide Federal Whistleblower Qui Tam Defense Attorneys
+Nationwide Federal Whistleblower Qui Tam Defense Attorneys for Federal Contractors and Healthcare Fraud Cases

 federal government contract defense lawyerThe federal False Claims Act serves as the ultimate statute used by federal law enforcement to pursue Qui Tam Cases.
 When a Quit Tam case is filed by a Whistleblower or Relator, if the case is successful and the United States government takes an interest in the case, the Qui Tam Relator and attorney often share in the recoveries. – either through settlement or litigation.
-At the Watson law firm, our Government contractor and Federal Qui Tam False Claims Act defense Lawyers provide immediate representation from the initial investigations stage all the way through trial.
+At the Watson law firm, our Government contractor and healthcare fraud Qui Tam defense False Claims Act defense Lawyers provide immediate representation from the initial investigations stage all the way through trial.

 When qui tam cases under the False Claims Act (FCA) are first filed, they are to remain under seal for 60 days.
 During this time, the case is secret.
 The defendant is not even served yet, so it likely does not know there is a suit filed against it unless there are quiet rumblings or leaks.
 During this 60-day period, the government is given an opportunity to investigate the allegations and decide whether to join the suit or not and to retrieve money or property.
 Once the government makes its decision, the case is unsealed.
 In certain instances, this is when the defendant is served.
 However, in many cases, the seal is partially lifted and the defendant is served prior to the whistleblower case being made public.